 Boy Teddy Bear Names

-If you and your child have decided that your new addition is a boy, here is some inspiration.
+If you and your child have decided the new addition to the family is a boy, traditional human names can add a touch of personality.
+Here is some inspiration for male bears.

 - Tommy